nanopool/nanominer/README.md

 ```
 When launching with the _-d_ command line option (e.g. `nanominer.exe -d`) the miner displays a list of the devices it detects, including their PCI addresses and their amount of memory.
 In order to use this function on Windows the program must be launched from the command prompt (cmd).

 **nanominer** does not require any pools to be specified in the config file.
-If a pool (or list of pools) is not specified, **nanominer** will automatically use the pools on [nanopool.org](https://nanopool.org/) corresponding to the chosen cryptocurrency (except for Ubiq and QuarkChain).
-QuarkChain public full nodes (fullnode.quarkchain.io and fullnode2.quarkchain.io) which are maintained by QuarkChain developers are used by default.
+If a pool (or list of pools) is not specified, **nanominer** will automatically use the pools on [nanopool.org](https://nanopool.org/) corresponding to the chosen cryptocurrency (except for coins not listed on Nanopool).
+QuarkChain public full nodes (fullnode.quarkchain.io and fullnode2.quarkchain.io) which are maintained by QuarkChain developers are used by default for QuarkChain.

 When **nanominer** starts up it displays the main work information in the console log, including the program’s current version, the name of the rig, the number and type of graphics cards installed and the program’s current settings.
 ## Log Files